tccoin/docker_images/slam/README.md

 ### Can I use docker on my Mac or Windows PC?

-Yes, you can.
-Just follow the "not using Nvidia GPU" parts in the above instructions.
+It depends.
+Using docker directly on your Mac will cause rviz to crush due to lack of GPU support.
+However, you may try to run docker in a virtual machine, where GPU functions are simulated.
+Using this image in a virtual machine will save your time in installing ROS environment.
 For GUI, please see this [guide (MacOS)](http://mamykin.com/posts/running-x-apps-on-mac-with-docker/) or [guide (Windows)](https://cuneyt.aliustaoglu.biz/en/running-gui-applications-in-docker-on-windows-linux-mac-hosts/).

 ### Can I use GUI in the container?